H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 **GBIM linkage.** GBIM worldview entities are indexed in the consolidated spatial collection with metadata fields linking back to PostGIS tables via `source_table` and `source_pk`.
 The `entity_id` field provides stable UUID references to `gbim_worldview_entity.id`.
-The `msallis` database (port 5433) holds the relational GBIM belief graph with `confidence_decay` audit infrastructure active and the first full decay cycle proven on April 22, 2026.
+The `msallisgis` database on `msallis-db` (host port 5433 / container port 5432) holds the relational GBIM belief graph with `confidence_decay` audit infrastructure active and the first full decay cycle proven on April 23, 2026.

-**GeoDB integration.** The spatial collection mirrors the GBIM attributes corpus from `msallisgis` (port 5432, 95 GB, 742 tables).
+**GeoDB integration.** The spatial collection mirrors the GBIM attributes corpus from `msallisgis` (16 GB, 294 tables, 11 schemas).
 Spatial coordinates (SRID 26917) and bounding boxes enable hybrid queries combining semantic similarity with spatial filtering.

 **Local resource registry integration.** Resource-related collections index unstructured PDFs and guides while tagging entries with `local_resource_id`.
 Once retrieved, Ms. Allis resolves to a row in the `local_resources` table (port **5435**), which encodes `resource_type`, county, ZIP coverage, contact details, and verification fields.
-This ensures that recommendations are backed by explicit, up-to-date programme records rather than free-floating text alone.

 **Benefits and GIS RAG integration.** The `gis_wv_benefits` collection (4,668 items) indexes semantic descriptions of benefits facilities and is queried by GIS RAG services